Call for Abstract

 - Track 3-4Injury inflammation and pain

-Ample number of diseases is caused by defects in signaling pathways.
-The nature of these defects and how they are induced varies excessively.
-Pathogenic organisms and viruses, many of which can obstruct with signaling events, cause some of these defects.
-The thought of signalsome remodeling and disease provides a schema for considering how defects in signaling pathways can conclude in disease.
-Most of the severe diseases in humans, such as hypertension, diabetes and many forms of mental illness, look to appear from subtle phenotypic modifications of signaling pathways.
+Ample number of diseases are caused by defects in signaling pathways.
+The nature of these defects and how they are induced varies enormously.
+Pathogenic organisms and viruses, many of which can interfere with signalling events, can cause some of these defects.
+There are many diseases that can be traced to deformity in the function of cell signalling pathways.
+The concept of signalsome remodelling and disease provides a framework for considering how deformity in signalling pathways can result in disease.
+It is convenient to separate these defects into phenotypic remodelling of the signalsome and genotypic remodelling of the signalsome.
+Most of the serious diseases in humans, such as hypertension, heart disease, diabetes and many forms of mental illness, seem to arise from subtle phenotypic modifications of signalling pathways.
+Such phenotypic remodelling amend the behaviour of cells so that their normal functions are subverted, leading to disease.
+Since it has proved difficult to clearly establish this relationship between signalsome remodelling and disease, there has been relatively little progress in designing effective treatments.

 - Track 4-1Pathogenic organism and viruses related disease in cell signaling

-- Track 4-2Phenotypic and genotypic remodeling of the signalsome
+- Track 4-2Phenotypic and genotypic remodelling of the signalsome

 - Track 4-3Cell proliferation and cell differentiation related disease

-Adhesion of cells is a prime factor of the architecture of many tissues.
+Adhesion of cells is a best factor of the architecture of many tissues.
 Cell adhesion is the process cells interact and attach to a surface, substrate or another cell, mediated by interactions between molecules of the cell surface.
-Cell adhesion happens from the action of transmembrane glycoproteins, and these include selectins, integrins, syndecans and cadherins.
+Cell adhesion happens from the action of transmembrane glycoproteins, and these comprise selectins, integrins, syndecans, and cadherins.
 Cellular adhesion is essential in maintaining multicellular structure.
 Cell adhesion includes like Genomic and Functional Screening.
 Cell adhesion is also essential for the pathogenesis of infectious organisms.
-Viruses also have adhesion molecules required for viral binding to host cells like in influenza virus.
-Dysfunction of cell-adhesion and cell-migration occurs during cancer metastasis.
+Viruses also have adhesion molecules enforced for viral binding to host cells like in influenza virus.

 - Track 5-1Stages of cellular communication